Current Students

 Yuanru Tan

-Yuanru Tan is a doctoral student in the Learning Sciences area within the Department of Educational Psychology.
-Yuanru works in the Epistemic Analytics lab advised by Dr. David Williamson Shaffer where she creates novel approaches and statistical tools to improve the assessment of complex thinking.
+Yuanru Tan is a Ph.D. candidate in the Learning Sciences program within the Department of Educational Psychology at the University of Wisconsin–Madison.
+She works in the Epistemic Analytics Lab advised by Dr. David Williamson Shaffer.
+Her research focuses on developing novel approaches and statistical tools to model and assess complex thinking.

 Yeyu Wang